Ayamonte

 Ayamonte (/es/; Aiamonte) is a town and municipality of Spain belonging to the province of Huelva, Andalusia.
 It is located near the border with Portugal on the mouth of the Guadiana River.
-According to the 2015 census, the city had a population of 20,357 inhabitants.
+According to the 2025 municipal register, the city has a population of 22,001 inhabitants.

 History

 In the municipality are located parts of the megalithic site La Torre-La Janera which is assumed to date back to the 5th millennium BC.
 The town was seized away from Muslim control in 1240 during the reign of Sancho II of Portugal, and it was donated afterwards to the Order of Santiago.
 Ayamonte became part of the Crown of Castile in 1263.

 Fishing and salting of tuna and sardine was already practised in Ayamonte since the Middle Ages.
 The town suffered due to the War with Portugal and the plague pandemics in the 17th century.
 In the following century, Catalans and other eastern merchants installed in the town and gave impetus to the local canning and salt industry.